craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/engine/configure-engine-multi-tenancy.rst

 Using this mode you can easily support multiple sites without any additional configuration in external components.

-To enable this mode you need to change the following :ref:`Crafter Engine configuration files <newIa-engine-configuration-files>`:
+To enable this mode you need to change the following :ref:`Crafter Engine configuration files <engine-configuration-files>`:

 .. code-block:: xml
     :caption: *{delivery-env-directory}/bin/apache-tomcat/shared/classes/crafter/engine/extension/services-context.xml*